muan/jekyll-wardrobe/README.md

 2. Clone your forked repository to your computer
 3. Go to your directory and edit `_config.yml` to your preference
 4. `gem install jekyll`
-5. And you're all set, run `jeykll serve -w` and your site should be up at `http://localhost:4000`
+5. And you're all set, run `jekyll build` and then `jeykll serve -w`.
+Your site should be up at `http://localhost:4000`

 ---